-If a news platform expects me to hand over my money and attention in exchange for a sub-par experience, then they need to revisit their strategy.
+If a news platform expects me to hand over my money and attention in exchange for a sub-par experience, they must revisit their strategy.

-The news organisation produce news, and in return, they get my attention to monetise.
-This is not a fair deal; attention is perhaps the most valuable commodity today.
+The news organisation produces news, and they get my attention to monetise.
+This is not fair; attention is perhaps the most valuable commodity today.
 Therefore, I’m disappointed when news outlets try to charge me twice.

 They can charge me.
 Or they can show me ads.
 Never both.